ewhinery8/train-station/CONTRIBUTING.md

 ```

 ### 3. Create Pull Request
-- Go to GitHub and create a PR from your branch to `main`
+- Go to GitHub and create a PR from your branch to `master`
 - Fill out the PR template with clear description
 - Ensure all CI checks pass
 - Request review from maintainers